O-1A Approval & Success Rate (USCIS Data) (2026)

 Source

 Two observations are consistently supported by this data.
-First, O-1 approval rates have remained stable between 91% and 94% across five fiscal years, suggesting the adjudication standard is consistently applied.
+First, O-1 approval rates have remained stable at 91%-94% over five fiscal years, suggesting that the adjudication standard is consistently applied.
 Second, denial rates have declined from 8.3% in FY 2020 to 6.4% in FY 2024, indicating that petitioners are increasingly filing better-prepared petitions.

-The FY 2024 data covers 16,024 total petitions received, with approximately 1.5% resulting in withdrawn or abandoned outcomes not counted in either the approval or denial figures.
+The FY 2024 data covers 16,024 petitions received, with approximately 1.5% resulting in withdrawn or abandoned outcomes, which are not counted in either the approval or denial figures.

 How Do I Prove a Valid Entry if I Lost the Passport That Had My Original Visa?